-Healthy Soil Grant Progam
+Healthy Soil Program Grants

-Stay in the Know
+Stay in

 • There is no minimum grant amount.
 The absolute maximum for on-farm practice implementation is $200,000.
 ZFP encourages smaller projects in the $25,000-$100,000 range.
 HSP is a reimbursement grant structure, meaning that payments will be made after the practices are implemented (typically on an annual basis).